ie3-institute/simona/docs/readthedocs/usersguide.md

 In order to run an external simulation, several requirements have to be fulfilled and a bunch of preparation steps have to be followed.

 > **_NOTE:_**
-The external simulation is loaded via class loader.
+> The external simulation is loaded via class loader.
 Thus, SIMONA and the external simulation should be built using the same JDK.

-### Requirements
+### Implementation requirements

 **External simulation**